Akashamba/akashamba/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on MERN Stack projects, as well as Data Science and Machine Learning projects
-- 💬 I'm currently a Undergraduate Research Assistant @solarillion
+- 💬 I'm currently an Undergraduate Research Assistant @solarillion
 - 🌱 I’m currently learning Data Science and ML
 - 👯 I’m looking to collaborate on any projects invovling Web Applications, Data Science, or anything interesting
 <!-- - 🤔 I’m looking for help with ... -->